walterbender/Syllabi/biomimicry.md

-Students will revisit their own ideas, and with the input of external experts (including a biologist and a mechanical engineer) they will continue to define a more accurate solution based on their critiques (e.g., cost, form, materials, functionality, etc.) adding all the different constraints related to the product, in order to generate a more accurate problem definition to develop in the Solid Phase.
+Students will revisit their own ideas, and with the input of external experts (including a biologist and a mechanical engineer) they will continue to define a more accurate solution based on their critiques (e.g., cost, form, materials, functionality, etc.).
+They will add all the different constraints related to the product in order to generate a more accurate problem definition to develop in the Solid Phase.
 This will be achieved using group brainstorming sessions.